-No matter what people say, packing light is the way forward.
-If you find it difficult to do so and struggle with a bad back, don’t let it hinder you.
+No matter what people say, packing light is the way!
+If you find it difficult to do or struggle with a bad back, don’t let it hinder you.

 I recommend viewing these backpacks for back pain that I’m looking at; they’ll help you alleviate the pain.

 Try not to let packing be your downfall.
 It may take you many trips to get it right, but when you do, you’ll feel like an advanced traveler.

 Traveling South America, especially countries like Argentina and Chile, can give you an experience of a lifetime if you follow the right guides.

 In Peru, there are many hikes and off the grid treks, but if you’re not hiking, it make no-sense to carry camping equipment.